Tomato Growing Tips

 You really don’t need to spend a fortune to grow your tomatoes; household items will suffice in many situations, and other more permanent items (shovels, cages, etc.) will last many years if you treat them properly.

 So go ahead; grow your tomatoes!
-And may they be abundant and delicious-tasting.
+And may your homegrown tomatoes be abundant and delicious-tasting.